wikfeldt/julia-for-scicomp/content/index.rst

-source - see https://julialang.org/ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and Fortran) without sacrificing simplicity and programming productivity.
+source - see https://julialang.org/ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and Fortran) without sacrificing simplicity and programming productivity (like in Python or R).

 Julia has a rich ecosystem of libraries aimed towards scientific computing and a powerful in-built package manager to install and manage their dependencies.
 Julia is also gaining ground in HPC as it supports both threading and distributed-memory parallelization as well as GPU computing.

 This lesson starts with the basics of Julia, its syntax,